-If you’re looking for a no frills, easy to use air fryer, then look no further.
+If you’re looking for the best rated air fryer from a trusted brand that’s easy to use, then look no further.
 This classic black model is perfect if you want an all-in-one solution for your kitchen.
 With its adjustable temperature control and timer, you can fry, bake, and roast cakes, potatoes, meat or vegetables.

 The non-stick drawer and fry basket are simple to remove and dishwasher safe, so clean up is as easy as throwing them in the dishwasher and waiting.

-With a 800gm capacity, it’s not the biggest on this list, but for one person, or a couple, it’s plenty big enough.
+With a 800gm capacity, it’s not the biggest on this list, but for one person, or a couple, it’s the best Philips air fryer.